galdo/ImageBlog/readme.md

 + the template configuration `tpl/classic.conf.php`
 + the template itself defined in `tpl/classic.css`

+If you want to use a secure admin area edit the htaccess and htpasswd files to your needs and rename them:

++ htaccess -> .htaccess
++ htpasswd -> .htpasswd

 ## Configuration
 You have to set only four parameters to configure ImageBlog: